ZiweiXU/DTL-action-segmentation/README.md

 To run a predefined experiment, replace `${CONFIG_FILE}` with one of the `yml` files in `config/`.
 For example, `python main.py -f config/gru_50salads.yml`.
+Please read the corresponding `yml` file for details of the experiment.

 Key-value pairs following `-c` can be used to override configs.
+For example, to run the experiment with a different dataset split (say split 2), use `python main.py -f config/gru_50salads.yml -c ds_params.commons.split 2`.

 If you feel like having fun and want to run your own experiments, please check `config/defaults.py` for config keys.
 You will need to write a [yacs](https://github.com/rbgirshick/yacs) config file like those `config/*.yml`.